Warbo/chriswarbo-net/projects/ivory/geometric_units.md

 ---
-title: "A New Numeric Tower: Geometric Units"
+title: "Ivory: Geometric Units"
+packages: ['racketWithRackCheck']
 ---

 In this page we will leave the ordinary number line, and begin to introduce the